-To anticipate the basic argument, consider the standard example of the individual who successfully evades the individual income tax.
-Now, suppose that successful evasion attracts other individuals into the same sector as the evader, driving down both wages and product prices.
-Then the ultimate beneficiaries are not the evaders but the consumers of the product or service produced in the evader's sector.
-The true beneficiaries of successful evasion by, say, home care providers or day laborers are likely to be the consumers of these services, once market adjustments are recognized.
-The standard analysis of tax evasion ignores these adjustments and so gives a misleading or incomplete picture of the distributional effects of tax evasion [3].
+To anticipate the basic argument, consider the standard example of the individual (e.g. working as a home care provider or day laborer) who successfully evades the individual income tax.
+Now, suppose that successful evasion attracts other individuals into the same sector as the evader, driving down both wages and product or service prices.
+In this case, the ultimate beneficiaries are not the evaders, but rather the consumers of the product or service produced in the evaders' sector.
+The true beneficiaries of successful evasion are thus likely to be the consumers of these services, once market adjustments are recognized.
+The standard analysis of tax evasion ignores these adjustments and so gives a misleading or incomplete picture of the distributional effects of tax evasion [4].